HomeBlogDoDI 6055.12 Hearing Conservation Program: Complete Guide for DoD Civilian Safety Managers

 DoD Civilian Hearing Conservation Support

-Soundtrace supports DoD civilian safety managers with automated in-house audiometric testing, audiologist review on every record, and compliance documentation satisfying both OSHA 1910.95 and DoDI 6055.12.
+Soundtrace supports DoD civilian safety managers with automated in-house audiometric testing, audiologist review on every record, and documentation satisfying both OSHA 1910.95 and DoDI 6055.12.

 Request a Federal Program Assessment